certik/femhub_notebook/src/README.txt

 sage -hg update
 sage -python setup.py install

-QUICK: Install Sage, then type "sage -python setup.py install" in the current directory.
+QUICK: Install FEMhub, then type "sage -python setup.py install" in the current directory.
 This is safe and won't mess anything up.
 Then run the notebook by typing: